Vasfije Krasniqi Goodman

-Vasfije Krasniqi Goodman is a survivor of rape, a Kosovo Albanian activist and politician serving in the Assembly of the Republic of Kosovo.
+Vasfije Krasniqi Goodman is a Kosovo Albanian activist, a politician serving in the Assembly of the Republic of Kosovo, and a survivor of rape.

 Life and career

 Sexual assault and Kosovo War

-At the time of the war, Krasniqi was living with her family in the small village of Stanoci i Ulet in Vushtrri.
+At the time of the Kosovo War, Krasniqi was living with her family in the small village of Stanoci i Ulet in Vushtrri.
 On April 14, 1999, when Krasniqi was sixteen years old, a Serbian officer arrived at their house and demanded to know where Krasniqi's father and brother were.
 Her mother told the officer that they were in Germany, but the officer did not believe her.
-He entered the house and took Krasniqi, telling her that he was taking her to the police statement to give a statement, however, the officer took her to the village of Babimoc, which was populated primarily by Serbs, and raped her.
+He entered the house and took Krasniqi, telling her that he was taking her to the police station to give a statement, however, the officer took her to the village of Babimoc, which was populated primarily by Serbs, and raped her.
 Krasniqi stated that the officer told her "You will pay for what your father and brother have done."
 A few hours later, Krasniqi was raped again by another Serb.
 The officer then returned her to her house.
 At first, she did not share the incident with anyone but later reported the case to the Kosovo Liberation Army.

 From Kosovo’s Wartime Victims: The Quest for Justice, Hearing Before the United States House Committee on Foreign Affairs, :